everslick/genesys/README.md

 If no username and password have been set yet, the webserver will redirect to the initial configuration page.
-Here you can set the username/password for the webserver, the WiFi Ap to connect to as well as the WPA2 password, and its network configuration (DHCP or static IP).
+Here you can set the username/password for the webserver, the WiFi to connect to as well as the WPA2 password, and its network configuration (DHCP or static IP).

 ![Initial Setup Page](https://cloud.githubusercontent.com/assets/1909551/15268288/e9aea0dc-19d9-11e6-9d4a-381ba123d03e.jpg)